netlabtoolkit/ntk/README.md

 Installation
 ---------------------

-If you only want to run NTK, there is a simple installation procedure:
+If you only want to run NTK, there are double-clickable app and command line versions, and there is a simple installation procedure:

 <http://netlabtoolkit.org/download/>
 <http://www.netlabtoolkit.org/install-ntk/>